 IF YOU HAVE A PLACEMENT IN MIND THAT IS NOT ON THE LIST, contact the Externship Director.
 For example, if you are commuting from a distant county, we may be able to help you identify a placement in your area.
 We welcome new placements that provide substantial legal work and mentoring.

 Background Issues?
 You may be applying for a judicial chambers, a law-enforcement related position, or other office where you have access to highly confidential information.
-To be sure that our supervising attorneys are confident in your appropriateness for such a position and to avoid awkwardness for you and for Rutgers, we would like to discuss potential background/clearance issues with you as part of the application process.
+To be sure that our supervising attorneys are confident in your appropriateness for such a position and to avoid awkwardness for you and for Rutgers, we must discuss potential background/clearance issues with you as part of the application process.
 Please note that we do not have access to your admission file.
 We have found that students with these issues can often be approved for a placement when they are candid and take responsibility.
 With this in mind, please answer the question on the application form about "background issues."
 Answer "yes" if you have ever been convicted or or pled guilty to any misdemeanor or felony; been expelled from or disciplined by any undergraduate or graduate school (including law school) for any reason; been accused of academic dishonesty; received a dishonorable discharge from the military; or have any criminal charges currently pending or expected to be brought against you.

 Remember to register for Externship during the regular course registration period.
 If you find that you have concerns about your placement, or change your plans about participating, contact Prof. Gotthelf ASAP to discuss, so that our placements are treated respectfully and other students can be accommodated.